tbela99/gzip/docs/critical-css.md

 ## Critical Css Rules

-Add CSS that will be included with the extracted critical css.
-In general the classes you add there should not contain absolute measures but percentage.
+Manually provided critical CSS.
+Add CSS that will be included with the generated critical CSS.
+In general the classes you add there should not contain absolute measures but only percentage.
 Otherwise responsive design might be broken.
 Example

 ```css